Mom Chooses To Keep Three Family Dogs Despite Her Son's Allergy To Pet Dander

 OP should have provided more detail about the situation.

-Things could get much worse if OP doesn't act fast.
+Things could get much worse if OP doesn't act quickly.

-OP will need some to adapt to her new situation.
+OP will need time to adapt to her new situation.
 However, once the doctor confirms that the dogs are causing the allergy, she needs to find a more permanent solution.

 Failing to do so will only cause more harm to her child and worsen his condition.
 If you enjoyed reading this, make sure to check out similar content on our platform.